 The famous wineries of the Bellarine are favourites of locals and tourists alike.
 A short drive from Ocean Grove will take you to Oakdene Vineyards and One Day Estate where you can enjoy the great range of wine amongst eclectic art pieces.
 Enjoy the scenic views provided at Jack Rabbit Vineyard and Terindah Estate over a delicious lunch or head to Curlewis Winery for cellar door sales and wine tastings.
-Alternatively, relax and unwind with friends on a For the Love of Grape winery tour throughout the Bellarine.
+Or take a tour with Franscene or Epic Taste Experiences to see all that we have to offer on the Bellarine.

 For those that hold a special place for horse riding in their heart or those that are eager to take a lesson, The Australian Equestrian Academy is located at 1625 Bellarine Highway (just east of the intersection of the highway and Grubb Rd).
 Koombahla Park Equestrian Centre is located 1.5 km north of Ocean Grove at 365 Wallington Rd.
 It offers horse riding and tuition and is open by appointment.